arcticmouse/react-complete-guide-notes/5. Rendering Lists & Conditional Content/README.md

 Entire content changes so we can do the content change with different logic

 Add li tag to Card item to semantically make it better

+## Adding a chart

+Rendering chart bar components in a chart component

+Chart receives data points as props!
+One chart bar for each data point